mothur/mothur.github.io/_wiki/mothur_v.1.5.0.md

 ---
-title: 'Mothur v.1.5.0'
+title: 'mothur v.1.5.0'
 redirect_from: '/wiki/Mothur_v.1.5.0.html'
 ---
 Today, August 10, we are happy to be releasing [mothur v.1.5.0](mothur_v.1.5.0).
-As you\'ll notice below, there aren\'t any \"major\" updates in this release.
+As you'll notice below, there aren't any "major" updates in this release.
 Instead, we have fixed a number of bugs and made a few minor modifications.
 Perhaps the most significant update was provided by Gerhard Thallinger, a mothur user, which dramatically accelerates the [cluster](cluster)